hyhieu/hyhieu.github.io/blog/online_softmax.md

 $$

-In many contexts that we use the online softmax algorithm, these updates can even be vectorized to make the implementation more efficient.
+In many contexts that we use the online softmax algorithm, these updates can be vectorized to make the implementation more efficient.

 # Python implementation